-We collect, keep and use information submitted to us to register and track patients who have certain St. Jude Medical devices implanted.
-We are required to track these devices in accordance with the US Federal Food, Drug and Cosmetic Act and various US Federal Drug Administration regulations.
-In the United States, no patient consent or authorization is required to disclose information to medical device manufacturers for tracking purposes, in accordance with the Health Insurance Portability and Accountability Act (HIPAA).
+We collect, retain, and use information submitted to us to register and track patients who have certain St. Jude Medical devices implanted.
+We are required to track these devices in accordance with the U.S. Federal Food, Drug and Cosmetic Act and various U.S. Food and Drug Administration regulations.
+In the United States, the Health Insurance Portability and Accountability Act (HIPAA) provides that no patient consent or authorization is required to disclose information to medical device manufacturers for tracking purposes.
 We will also use such information if you are outside the United States and have provided your explicit consent for us to use that information as outlined in this policy or if we are under a legal obligation to do so.

 The personal information collected by us shall be limited to those details necessary for the purposes identified to you.

-Through the use of Web site cookies we monitor the Web site pages you see and the number of times these pages are seen by visitors to our sites.
-Through the use of these cookies, we are able to capture standard web traffic information such as time, date, IP address and browser, but in most circumstances the information captured cannot identify you as an individual.
+Through the use of Web site cookies, we monitor which pages of our Web site visitors view and how often visitors view them.
+Through the use of these cookies, we are able to capture standard Web traffic information such as time, date, IP address, and browser, but in most circumstances the information captured cannot identify you as an individual.
 We use this information to improve the quality of our service and help us better understand how our visitors interact with us.

 Why Do We Collect Personal Information?

-- recording and reporting on our products and related medical conditions, including reporting to regulatory and medical authorities and recording and responding to product enquiries, feedback and complaints;
+- recording and reporting on our products and related medical conditions, including reporting to regulatory and medical authorities and recording and responding to product inquiries, feedback, and complaints;

-- to learn about our markets and improve our products and services;
+- learning about our markets and improving our products and services;

-- to ship product information or provide services to our customers;
+- shipping product information or providing services to our customers;

 - ensuring and protecting health and safety;